 About The Franklin Institute

-As the most visited museum in the Commonwealth of Pennsylvania and a top-five tourist destination in the City of Philadelphia, The Franklin Institute is one of the leading science centers in the country, and serves as both a prominent educational and cultural resource, and as an anchor of the local economy.
-Science and technology have the potential to solve some of the most critical issues of our time, to improve our lives, and to inspire our curiosity about the world around us.
-Every day The Franklin Institute provides resources that help people to connect with science and technology in creative ways that resonate with learners of all ages and backgrounds.
-The Institute directly reaches more than 1 million people each year with informal learning experiences that engage students, adults, and families.
-Though its historic museum is a central learning space, the Institute has evolved to provide people with educational resources in their own neighborhoods through hands-on activities in classrooms, workshops in libraries, community centers, and other settings, and through ways to interact online.
+As the most visited museum in the Commonwealth of Pennsylvania and a top-five tourist destination in the City of Philadelphia, The Franklin Institute (TFI) is one of the leading science centers in the country and serves as both a prominent educational and cultural resource and as an anchor of the local economy.
+Science and technology have the potential to solve some of the most critical issues of our time, improve our lives, and inspire our curiosity about the world around us.
+Every day, The Franklin Institute provides resources that help people connect with science and technology in creative ways that resonate with learners of all ages and backgrounds.
+The museum directly reaches more than 1 million people each year with informal learning experiences that engage students, adults, and families.
+Though its historic museum is a central learning space, TFI has evolved to provide people with educational resources in their own neighborhoods through hands-on activities in classrooms, workshops in libraries, community centers, and online.
 Since 1824, The Franklin Institute has pursued its commitment to making these resources available to as many people as possible throughout the mid-Atlantic region.

 On February 5, 1824, Samuel Vaughan Merrick and William H. Keating founded The Franklin Institute of the State of Pennsylvania for the Promotion of the Mechanic Arts.
 Within three years of its founding, that promotion took place through public lectures, a high school, a library, public exhibitions, and a research journal, and many of these endeavors remain core activities to this day.
-Since then The Franklin Institute has played a central, yet constantly evolving, role in meeting the educational needs of America in the fields of science and technology.
-For the organization's first century, the Institute offered classes in mechanics, drafting, and engineering, and promoted science and invention.
+Since then, The Franklin Institute has played a central, yet constantly evolving, role in meeting America's educational needs in the fields of science and technology.
+For the organization's first century, classes were offered in mechanics, drafting, and engineering, and promoted science and invention.
 In 1930, despite the Great Depression, The Franklin Institute and the Poor Richard Club began to seek funds to build a new science museum and memorial hall.
 In just twelve days, the community contributed $5.1 million, and in 1932, the cornerstone of the new Franklin Institute was laid at 20th Street and the Benjamin Franklin Parkway.

-The Franklin Institute science museum opened to the public on January 1, 1934, titling itself a "Wonderland of Science," and was one of the first museums in the nation to offer a hands-on approach to learning about the physical world.
-Three major capital campaigns (1990, 2003, and 2012) enabled physical and programmatic expansion resulting in the existing facility, which contains more than 400,000 square feet of exhibit space and two auditoriums.
-The Institute also operates the Fels Planetarium, the second oldest planetarium in the Western Hemisphere.
-The Institute is home to the Benjamin Franklin National Memorial, which was fully restored in 2010 and is open free to the public.
+The Franklin Institute Science Museum opened to the public on January 1, 1934, titling itself a "Wonderland of Science," and was one of the first museums in the nation to offer a hands-on approach to learning about the physical world.
+Three major capital campaigns (1990, 2003, and 2012) enabled physical and programmatic expansion, resulting in the existing facility, which contains more than 400,000 square feet of exhibit space and two auditoriums.
+TFI also operates the Fels Planetarium, the second oldest planetarium in the Western Hemisphere.
+The museum is home to the Benjamin Franklin National Memorial, which was fully restored in 2010 and is open free to the public.
 It is one of just a handful of national memorials in the custody of a private institution.

-In June 2014, the Institute opened a new wing: the 53,000-square-foot Nicholas and Athena Karabots Pavilion houses a STEM education and conference center, a climate-controlled traveling exhibition gallery, and the new permanent exhibit Your Brain, in which visitors can explore neuroscience and their own senses.
-The new building is LEED-Silver certified thanks to its many energy-saving and “green” features and has received an award from the American Institute of Architects.
+In 2014, the museum opened the 53,000-square-foot Nicholas and Athena Karabots Pavilion, which houses a STEM education and conference center, a climate-controlled traveling exhibition gallery, and the now award-winning exhibit Your Brain, in which visitors can explore neuroscience and their own senses.
+With its many energy-saving and “green” features, the new building is LEED-Silver certified and has received an award from the American Institute of Architects.

-Today, the Institute offers 12 permanent exhibits that provide hands-on learning experiences that introduce and reinforce key science concepts in creative and engaging ways.
-The Institute also hosts renowned traveling exhibits that draw local, national, and international visitors to the museum, such as King Tut, the most visited museum exhibit in the world in 2007, and Body Worlds in 2010.
-As an American Association of Museums-accredited organization, the Institute holds curatorial collections—particularly those related to Benjamin Franklin and the Wright Brothers—that are considered national treasures.
+Today, TFI offers three floors of permanent exhibits that provide hands-on learning experiences that introduce and reinforce key science concepts in creative and engaging ways.
+The museum also hosts renowned traveling exhibits that draw local, national, and international visitors to the museum, such as King Tut, the most visited museum exhibit in the world in 2007, and Body Worlds in 2010.
+As an American Association of Museums-accredited organization, the muesum holds curatorial collections—particularly those related to Benjamin Franklin and the Wright Brothers—that are considered national treasures.

-At nearly 200 years old, The Franklin Institute Awards program is America's oldest and most prestigious recognition of achievement in science, technology, and industry.
-The Institute’s annual presentation of the Benjamin Franklin Medals in seven fields of science and engineering, the Bower Award and Prize for Achievement in Science, and the Bower Award for Business Leadership provides public recognition and encouragement of excellence in science and technology and celebrates the legacy of our namesake, Benjamin Franklin.
+Celebrating its 200th year in 2024, The Franklin Institute Awards Program is the nation's oldest and most prestigious recognition of achievement in science, technology, and industry.
+The annual presentation of the Benjamin Franklin Medals in seven fields of science and engineering, the Bower Award and Prize for Achievement in Science, and the Bower Award for Business Leadership provides public recognition and encouragement of excellence in science and technology and celebrates the legacy of our namesake, Benjamin Franklin.
 The list of Franklin Institute laureates reads like a "Who's Who" in the history of science and technology, virtually charting their advancement through the past two centuries—from the development of the typewriter to the dawn of quantum computing.
 The honor roll of more than 2,000 Franklin Institute Awards laureates includes Nikola Tesla, Marie and Pierre Curie, Rudolf Diesel, Orville Wright, Thomas Edison, Max Planck, Albert Einstein, Frank Lloyd Wright, Stephen Hawking, Gordon Moore, Jane Goodall, Elizabeth Blackburn, Steven Squyres, Bill Gates, and Frances Arnold—to name but a few.
-To date, 120 Franklin Institute laureates also have been honored with Nobel Prizes.
+To date, 125 Franklin Institute laureates also have been honored with Nobel Prizes.

-The Institute’s programmatic offerings serve a range of audiences, with a focus on underserved youth in Philadelphia and beyond.
+The Franklin Institute’s programmatic offerings serve a range of audiences, with a focus on underserved youth in Philadelphia and beyond.
 Partnerships with cultural organizations and corporations support unique collaborative outreach initiatives and events, including youth programs that build leadership skills, provide mentorship opportunities, and open paths to formal education and careers in science and technology.
 Gender and family learning programs engage families in science enrichment experiences to increase interest and knowledge in STEM subjects.
 Community-based programs encourage diverse audiences to explore the value of science education and literacy.
-The Franklin Institute’s wealth of educator resources and workshops enables teachers to bring the spark for hands-on science interaction into their daily lessons, and helps them to align classroom education with nationally mandated standards.
+The Franklin Institute’s wealth of educator resources and workshops enable teachers to bring the spark for hands-on science interaction into their daily lessons and help them align classroom education with nationally mandated standards.